Srikaavyaathamizh/craveai/README.md

-# craveai
+# CraveAI
-# crave.AI – AI-Based Food Stall Recommendation System
+# Crave.AI – AI-Based Food Stall Recommendation System

 ##  Aim
 To develop an AI-powered web application that recommends food stalls based on user preferences like taste, food type, and location using natural language search, fuzzy logic, and machine learning.